psellapp/USC_PIV/README.md

 [1] A good starting point would be xcorrPIV.m which performs the initial step of calculating displacement and velocity fields.
 [2] All of the codes are written in Matlab.
 Signal Processing Toolbox is required for cross-correlation.
 [3] The readimx4matlab libraries required to read image data acquired through DaVis are provided in this repo for your convenience.
 Thanks to LaVision ( http://www.lavision.de/en/ ) for making them available for free.
-Check them out for all of your PIV needs!
+Check them out for all of your PIV needs.
 [4] Everything here is provided under the MIT license (So it's free, subject to certain conditions).

 -Prabu Sellappan